01 of 08

 07 of 08

-Ebertfest has taken on difficult subjects, always embracing films that made the audience continue to ponder after they left the theater. , a Director’s Cut Award winner starring Samuel L. Jackson, Debbie Morgan, and Diahann Carroll is a perfect example.
+Ebertfest has taken on difficult subjects, always embracing films that made the audience continue to ponder after they left the theater.
+"Eve's Bayou," which is a Director’s Cut Award winner starring Samuel L. Jackson, Debbie Morgan, and Diahann Carroll, is a perfect example.

-Although writer and director Kaci Lemmons told the Ebertfest explained that it wasn’t autobiographical, she did admit it was based on “my family’s dynamics.”Continue to 8 of 8 below.
+Although writer and director Kasi Lemmons told the Ebertfest explained that it wasn’t autobiographical, she did admit it was based on “my family’s dynamics.”Continue to 8 of 8 below.

 08 of 08